 Although Soko Glam is based in New York, the team regularly travels to Seoul to scour the Korean skincare and makeup market, consult industry experts, and bring back the best selection of Korean beauty products for curation on Soko Glam.
 In fact, they were the ones who popularised the famous 10-step Korean skincare routine!

 Soko Glam offers a huge variety of brands that are personal favourites of Charlotte Cho, including indie favourites Neogen, Hanskin, and Goodal.
-The downside is that prices of products sold on Soko Glam are not cheap, and international shipping from the US takes anywhere from 5 to 17 business days.
+The downside is that prices of products sold on Soko Glam are not cheap, and international shipping from the US takes anywhere from five to 17 business days.

 Visit Soko Glam’s website here.